walles/catiplicator/README.md

 * Icon kitten outline: <https://pixabay.com/sv/kattunge-sitter-silhouette-katt-1129027/>

 ## TODO Misc
-* Make sure back button in any activity asks user whether to quit the whole thing.
 * Create a Feature Graphics
 * Publish on Google Play
 * Add meow sound effect when starting a new level